Pathophysiology of Atherosclerosis: How Heart Disease Really Begins - Part 2

 Conclusion — The Turning Point: From Lipid Delivery to Inflammatory Crisis

-What began as a simple lipid transport mission has now turned into an immunological alarm signal embedded deep in the artery.
-In our final part, we’ll follow this chain reaction to its grim conclusion: how the immune system’s attempt to contain oxidised LDL leads to plaque formation, how these plaques can rupture, and how the body’s own clotting response can turn a silent process into a sudden, life-threatening heart attack.
+We have moved from a simple lipid transport mission to a state of chronic, immunological alarm embedded deep within the arterial wall.
+In our final part, we will follow this chain reaction to its grim conclusion: how the immune system’s desperate attempt to sequester these "rancid" particles leads to the formation of necrotic plaque, the structural failure of the arterial wall, and the sudden, life-threatening clotting response that characterizes the modern heart attack.

 Comments